• Skip to main content

 Colin Ambrose serves as Vice Rector and Chief of Staff at St. George’s Episcopal Church in Nashville, Tennessee.
 He previously served for a decade at St. Paul’s Episcopal Church in Murfreesboro, Tennessee.
 In addition to teaching in the classroom and in the pulpit, Colin’s passion is applying organizational excellence to the churches at which he works, building teams, and inspiring leaders to equip the Church and its members to share in Christ’s mission to the world.

 Colin received his M.Div. from Nashotah House Theological Seminary.
-Before entering the ordained ministry, he worked with Lehman Brothers in New York and as a Managing Partner and CFO of a company in the construction and remodeling industry that he co-founded in Chapel Hill, North Carolina.
+Before entering the ordained ministry, he worked with Lehman Brothers in New York and as a Managing Partner and CFO of a company in the construction and remodeling industry that he cofounded in Chapel Hill, North Carolina.

 The Rt.
 Rev. Jenny Andison

-Jenny Andison is the rector at St. Paul’s Bloor Street, Toronto, Ontario, and former area bishop of York-Credit Valley in the Diocese of Toronto.
+Jenny Andison is the rector at St. Paul’s Bloor Street, Toronto, and former area bishop of York-Credit Valley in the Diocese of Toronto.
 She was born in England and has lived in Pakistan, India, Singapore, and Japan.
 She earned a B.A.
 (Hons.) from Queen’s University in 1994 and received her M.Div. from the University of Toronto in 1997.
 In 2017, Wycliffe College honored her as a Doctor of Divinity (honoris causa).

 The Rt.
 Rev. Dr. Stephen Andrews

 Stephen Andrews is principal of Wycliffe College, Toronto.
-He was ordained in the Diocese of Nova Scotia in 1986 and went on to obtain a Ph.D. in divinity at Cambridge University in 1995.
+He was ordained in the Diocese of Nova Scotia in 1986 and earned a Ph.D. in divinity at Cambridge University in 1995.
 Bp.
 Andrews has been active in the General Synod of the Anglican Church of Canada since 1997, and served as prolocutor and member of the Council of General Synod, and as member of the Anglican Consultative Council.
 He was chair of the Faith, Worship, and Ministry Committee, and is a former National Chaplain to the Royal Canadian College of Organists.
 He was a member of the Primate’s Theological Commission.
 Bp.
 Andrews is married to Fawna, and they have two daughters and two grandsons.

 The Rt.
 Rev. Dr. John C. Bauerschmidt

 Bp.
-Bauerschmidt has an abiding interest in Church history, in particular Early Church, English Reformation, and the Oxford Movement, with a growing focus on the history of ideas.
+Bauerschmidt has an abiding interest in Church history, in particular the Early Church, English Reformation, and the Oxford Movement, with a growing focus on the history of ideas.

 The Rev. Dr. Kristine Blaess